-Development of a Method for Evaluating the Ports Environmental Performance Based on Fuzzy Analytic Hierarchy Process (FAHP)
+Evaluating Ports Environmental Performance based on the Fuzzy Analytic Hierarchy Process (FAHP)

 8. Lee PT-W, Kwon OK, Ruan X. Sustainability challenges in maritime transport and logistics industry and its way ahead.
 Multidisciplinary Digital Publishing Institute; 2019.